sergio11/trust_certification_system_ethereum_dapp/README.md

 * Get the current token balance of an account.
 * Get the total supply of the token available on the network.
 * Approve whether a number of tokens from one account can be spent with a third-party account.

+Main features of TCS ERC-20 tokens

+* It has a name or identifier and an associated symbol.
+Through these two values, it is possible to identify and differentiate these tokens from others within the Ethereum blockchain.
+* It is capable of managing the basic economic aspects of its issue.
+Data such as the decimal precision system and the total emission are a fundamental part of the token in its data structure.
+* It manages an interface to control and review the balances of the addresses of its owners.
+By this means, the token is able to report the total balance of funds contained in a specific address.
+* It can handle the transfer system natively.
+This is because the token has functions to handle fund transfers.
+* Additionally, the token is capable of autonomously handling partial withdrawals of funds from one address.

 If a smart contract implements the following methods and events, an ERC-20 token contract can be called, and once implemented, it will be responsible for keeping track of the tokens created on Ethereum.